rsalmond/TIL/five dollar words.md

 Syncretism: the practice of combining different beliefs and various schools of thought.

+Tsuris: (Yiddish) troubles.
+ - someone who is beset by trouble is "af tsuris" or "on troubles"
+ - someone taking a beating has "gehakte tsuris" or "chopped troubles"

 Unstinting: given without restraint, unsparing.

 Vicissitude: change of fortune, typically unwelcome.